aiday-mar/Kubernetes_Tutorial/README.md

 Container orchestration solves the problem of deploying multiple containers either by themselves or as part of an application.
 An orchestrator provides hosts, instantiates containers on a host, restarts failing containers.
 Kubernetes is an open source platform designed to automate deploying, scaling and operating application containers.
 Kubernetes can be used to run Docker containers.

+During registration, nodes register themselves with the master node.
+It includes also service discovery, which is the automatic detection of services and endpoints visa DNS.
+There are TCP, HTTP health checks of the application, which is also monitored by the controller.

+The four big players in the orchestration are : Docker Swarm, Kubernetes, Mesos and Rancher.
+Kubernetes and Mesos are the two platforms most used in big companies.

 One feature of Kubernetes is mutli-host container scheduling.
 This is done by the kube-scheduler, it assigns pods to nodes at runtime.

+# Kubernetes Architeture

+There is a master node, inside there is an API server, a scheduler linked to the API server which creates pods running on nodes.
+There is etcd which is a simple distributed key, value store.
+The command line interface is called kubectl.
+It has a kubeconfig file.
+The worker nodes are where the operations operate.
+There are two processes, kubelete and kube-proxy.
+The latter is the network proxy on a single node, it performs connections with the TCP, HTTP service.
+Containers are placed inside a pod.
+A pod is the smallest unit that can be scheduled into deployment by kubernetes.
+The kubelet process communicates with the pods, the kube-proxy routes packets to the pods from other services.

+**Node**

+The node has a kubelet running, container tooling like docker, a kube-proxy process running, and a processor like supervisord.
+Have at least a three node cluster.
+Minikube is a lightweight kubernetes implementation that creates a VM on your local machine and deploys a simple cluster containing only one node.
+In the Pod there is the Docker application container, storage resources, a unique network IP.
+There are various pod states : pending (accepted by the kubernetes system),